egirlcatnip/egirlcatnip.github.io/assets/cv/md/cv.md

 ### Rust Programming Language

 I am interested in the Rust programming language and its ecosystem.
-Currently learning and broadening my skills.
+Currently learning to work with it and broadening my skills.

 ## Personal Information